Asunazzz123/Fiscra/README_EN.md

 # Fiscra
-Fiscra is a account app based on React and python.
+Fiscra is a account app based on TypeScript and python.
 Now it is a demo version